Ashford railway works: Southern Railway and British Railways

+Redevelopment

+The site has sat derelict since closure.
+Ashford International Studios, a multimedia studio, commercial and residential complex, is planned to be built on the site with opening scheduled for 2026.

 Motive power depot

 The SER opened a locomotive depot at Ashford in December 1842, sited to the East of the station adjacent to the works.
 This was demolished in 1931, when the SR built a much larger facility on the other side of the main line.
 This was closed to steam locomotives in 1962, but used to service diesels until 1968.
 Thereafter it was used for the Ashford Steam Centre for a period, but has now been demolished.

 Locomotive building at Ashford

 In 1853 the Locomotive Superintendent James I. Cudworth built the first of ten 'Hastings' class 2-4-0 locomotives there.
 In 1855 these were followed by two freight engines.
 (An unusual feature of these was a dual firebox, each side fired alternately.)
 Over the next twenty years, Cudworth built 53 freight locomotives at Ashford and around 80 larger ones with six foot driving wheels, plus the first eight of his sixteen express passenger locos, the 'Mails', with seven foot drivers.
 He also produced four classes of 0-6-0 tank locomotives.